Description length of canonical and microcanonical models: Applications to maximum-entropy models

-As one global constraint, we consider the total sum of entries of the matrix, $l(\mathbf{G})$, as defined in (\ref{global_con}).
-Since we are considering binary matrices, this corresponds to constraining the number of $1$s in the matrix.
-The number of configurations for a given value $l$ of the sufficient statistic is $\Omega(l) = \binom{nm}{l}$.
-Thus, the microcanonical probability distribution reads
+Since we are considering binary matrices, constraining the total number of $1$s in a microcanonical fashion leads to a number of configurations equal to $\Omega(l)=\binom{nm}{l}$.
+The corresponding microcanonical distribution, thus, becomes